Wayla/level-places/README.md

 pass an object containing both.

 ### Places#createReadStream(latitude, longitude[, options])
+### Places#createReadStream({ latitude, longitude }[, options])

 Create a readable stream that emits places around the provided lat/long pair, starting with the nearest one.

+Instead of passing latitude and longitude as seperate arguments you can also pass an object containing both.

 Possible options are: